systems integrator (SI)

 Systems integrators vs. VARs

 Value-added resellers (VARs) and systems integrators are company categories that overlap.
-A VAR resells hardware, software and networking products and often provides services to create unified IT solutions.
+A VAR resells networking, hardware and software products and often provides services to create unified IT solutions.
 In that capacity, a VAR acts as a systems integrator.
 Conversely, a systems integrator may act as a VAR, reselling products to customers as part of a systems integration project.

-One point of differentiation: VARs tend to focus on small and midsize business customers and small-scale IT systems, while systems integrators, on the other hand, tend to engage with large enterprise customers and work on large-scale projects that can span multiple customer locations or, possibly, multiple countries.
+One point of differentiation is that VARs tend to focus on small and midsize business customers and small-scale IT systems, while systems integrators tend to engage with large enterprise customers and work on large-scale projects that can span multiple customer locations or, possibly, multiple countries.